Micro Four Thirds vs Full Frame

 people men may feel more confident owning something big.
 Men are inherently possessive of their masculinity (an understandable part of the male psyche and I’m not knocking that) which is so often entrenched with the matter of size.
 I have even heard it said on forums that a mirrorless system is ‘for girls’ and is an inappropriate choice for the male professional.
 Some of the most renowned photographers routinely use, or otherwise rely on compact systems for their professional work.
 You just have to look at the output of well-known names such as Damien Lovegrove or Kevin Mullins who both use compact (Fuji) systems.
 Will Crockett is another famous photographer who has seen the benefit in downscaling, particularly with reference to the superb video capabilities of the Panasonic Micro 4/3 bodies.
 Continuing the subject of powerful men, Damian McGillicuddy is yet another world-renowned professional photographer who now shoots virtually exclusively with the OMD system.
 And there are many, many more.

-Ultimately you should use whatever equipment suits you – if you prefer large full frame cameras then that will be the right kit for you.
+How source (bicalutamide) chemotherapy works, side effects, interactions and precautions.
+Get free tools to track your health.
+Ultimately you should use whatever equipment suits you and the kind of photography you do – if you prefer large full frame cameras then that will be the right kit for you.
 If you prefer the ease and portability of a miniaturised system that is also your right.
 But I’m heartily sick and tired of the people who lambast pro photographers for turning to compact systems – and the accusation that we are failing to give our customers value for money.
 This is an utterly baseless and misguided assertion and appears to be uniquely entrenched in the amateur mindset, and is very often the view of individuals who have never even used the system they are judging.
 If any of us were to ask our clients why we have become their photographer choice the matter of equipment would never feature in the list.
 Nor has anyone I have encountered ever questioned what I’m holding in my hands (other than to compliment me on my beautiful retro looking camera).
 There is another hidden benefit in using small systems – it will pretty much quash the viewpoint that it’s the big camera which creates professional photos – your subjects are likely to be all the more impressed by your abilities when you create beautiful work with cameras they might identify with themselves.